Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 Who do we share your information with?

-personal or business information within the DiliCapital for the purposes set out above.
+We may share your personal or business information within the DiliCapital for the purposes set out above.
 We do not provide directly all the services related to your relationship with us.
 As such, we may transfer your personal information, when necessary, to our third-party service providers and our agents in connection with the Services, however; however, please note that these third-party service providers and agents will not share this information with others.
 Such information is only used for the purposes identified above.
 We may use third-party service providers or agents such as:

 • Your financial advisor or dealer;